THE EBELL CLUB OF ANAHEIM

 "Happy Reflections of Yesteryear"

-Focus shifted during World War I to help the Red Cross and assist in the war effort.
+Focus shifted during World War I to helping the Red Cross and assisting in the war effort.
 The depression years found E. Kate Rea leading a building committee, and on January 31, 1937, a clubhouse was dedicated, with an afternoon tea.
 During World War II, optimism was the byword and the clubhouse became the scene of cultural events, while members also worked to support the Red Cross, plant Victory Gardens, buy Defense Bonds, and bake cakes for the USO to give cheer and aid to military personnel.
-Later, Girl Scouts received generous support from Ebell Club, and scholarships helped students to expand their horizons through further education.
+Later, the Girl Scouts received generous support from the Ebell Club, and scholarships helped students to expand their horizons through further education.

-copyright © 2007 The Ebell Club of Anaheim
+copyright © 2024 The Ebell Club of Anaheim